 They are writing from their own perspective.
 Their strategy worked for whatever goal they were trying to achieve in their business and that certainly does not mean you’ll have the same success.

-You need to create your own Pinterest strategy from scratch (or enlist the help of a professional if you need help).
+You need to create your own Pinterest strategy from scratch or enlist the help of a professional.

-When it comes to Pinterest, it’s important to understand the difference between a strategy and plan.
+When it comes to Pinterest, it’s important to understand the difference between a strategy and a plan.

 Although for clarity purposes I’ve used Pinterest strategy and tactics loosely and interchangeably in this post, the two are actually the two different sides of a coin.